The Best Vegan Meatloaf

 Add the chickpeas to a large bowl, and mash with a potato masher (or fork).
 You do not want them to be completely pasty or mushy, but well broken up.
 Alternatively, use a food processor, but be careful not to over blend them and make them totally mushy.
 Pulse a couple of times if using a food processor.

 Add the cooked veggies and all the remaining ingredients to the chickpeas.
+I have found 1 cup of breadcrumbs to be enough, but if the mixture seems really moist, add an extra 1/2 cup.
 Stir with a large wooden spoon until very well combined.

 Press the loaf mixture in the prepared pan, pushing down evenly with your hand.
 Cover with foil and bake for 30 minutes.